-After the physical examination, that may include a careful examination of breast tissue, abdomen and genitals, Dr. Smith may order preliminary tests.
+After a physical examination, that may include a careful examination of breast tissue, abdomen, and genitals, Dr. Smith may order preliminary tests.
 Laboratory and/or imaging tests help identify hormone levels and any abnormal tissue.
 Preliminary tests may include:

 Additional tests may also include:

 Dr. Smith will use these tests to ensure male breast swelling is gynecomastia and not another condition with similar symptoms like:

 In many cases, no treatment is needed for gynecomastia, and symptoms diminish over time.
 However, if it is determined that an underlying endocrine-related medical condition is the cause, Dr. Smith may prescribe medications or other treatments.

 Another consideration with gynecomastia is the emotional unrest or embarrassment felt by a male with enlarged breast glands.
 It is normal for a boy or man to have unsettled feelings about this condition.
 The emotional and caring support of family or professional counseling may be helpful to stabilize emotional well-being.

 If your child is experiencing any of the gynecomastia symptoms described above, call Dr. Joshua Smith for an appointment, or fill out the form below.

 Dr. Smith is the region’s only specialist in pediatric endocrinology and is specifically trained to properly diagnose and treat gynecomastia.